27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Clubbers rave about its three stories of throbbing energy with flashing neon lights and dance cages.

+You can’t beat the people watching!
 Servers with tequila spray tanks roam the crowds, and revelers hang over railings above to watch dudes and divas shake it up on the dance floor below.

 While El Squid Roe is open for meals during the day (try the guacamole made at your table), the real party heats up after 11:00 pm.

-Some nights the non-stop fun continues long after official closing; is that the sun coming up?
+Some nights the non-stop fun continues long after official closing.
+(Is that the sun coming up?)

 12) Learn to stand-up paddle board